-Small, slow-growing kidney tumors are monitored to avoid the need for more aggressive treatment before it becomes medically necessary.
+Small, slow-growing kidney tumors may be monitored to avoid the need for more aggressive treatment before it becomes medically necessary.

-Minimally invasive surgery, which requires small incisions passed through lighted tubes, may be a treatment option depending on the size and stage of your kidney cancer.
+Minimally invasive surgery, including robotic approaches, require small incisions passed through lighted tubes.
+It may be a treatment option depending on the size and stage of your kidney cancer, and may quicken your recovery time with less pain.
 CT, MRI and ultrasound create high-quality images that guide surgeons during the procedure, and allow them to remove as much cancer as possible.

 Extreme heat and freezing temperatures are used to remove or “ablate” small kidney tumors during these minimally invasive techniques, which are performed as outpatient procedures.
 Radiofrequency ablation relies on heat generated through electrodes at a high frequency.
 Cryotherapy uses freezing gases in a similar fashion.
 Both types of energy are targeted at the kidney through a needle-like probe which is inserted into the kidney with advanced imaging guidance.

-Vascular surgeons and surgical oncologists work together to perform complex surgery, including blood vessel reconstruction, when tumors spread to other organs.
+Urologic surgeons who are specially trained in vascular techniques perform complex surgery, including blood vessel reconstruction, when tumors spread through the vascular system.
 Our patients experience positive outcomes as a result of our experience performing more of these surgeries than most centers in the Southeast.

 Medications that block the growth of blood vessels that feed kidney tumors may help shrink your tumor.
 Other medications we give block certain biological pathways that keep the tumor from growing as it typically would.